-- 1. A student can receive the designation 'with distinction' for the first-year degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the courses for the first-year degree audit weighed on the basis of the credits is at least 8.00; passes (v) and exemptions (vr) will not be taken into consideration: - b. the number of credits for the courses for which an exemption (vr) has been granted may not exceed 20 credits in total: - c. the student passed his or her first-year degree audit within a period of time not exceeding 12 months. - 2.
+- 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the courses not including the Master's Thesis Project is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the courses for which an exemption (vr) has been granted may not exceed 15 credits in total (excluding an exemption for the internship); - c. the result for the Master's Thesis Project is at least 9; - d. the student completed all requirements for the degree within a period of time not exceeding 36 months.
+The starting date of the MSc programme is the first MSc interim examination result date, the date of completion of the MSc programme is the MSc Thesis defence date. - 2.
 In special cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in paragraph 1 if the student in question has shown exceptional skills in the degree programme in question. - 3.
-When determining the periods of time referred to in paragraph 1c, any delay in completing the programme owing to circumstances that result in the student being eligible for financial support under the RAS financial support regulation for students shall be taken into account.
+When determining the periods of time referred to in paragraphs 1d, any delay in completing the programme owing to circumstances that result in the student being eligible for financial support under the RAS financial support regulation for students shall be taken into account.